nuagenetworks/nuage-cni/README.md

 - Please refer to the Nuage VSP OpenShift Integration Guide for detailed steps on Nuage Openshift CNI plugin Ansible installation on Openshift clusters (HA and single master)

 - Please refer to the Nuage VSP Kubernetes Integration Guide for detailed steps on Nuage Kubernetes CNI plugin Ansible installation on Kubernetes setups

+# Steps to generate Nuage CNI docker image for CNI daemon sets install

+- Clone https://github.com/nuagenetworks/nuage-cni.git to your $GOPATH/src folder on your host machine

+- Change directory to `nuage-cni` folder

+- Set desired image version for your CNI docker image using `export version=<image-version>` eg: export version=v5.1.2

+- Then run the build script `./scripts/build-nuage-cni-docker.sh`

+- At the end of this script execution `nuage-cni-docker-<image-version>.tar` will be generated under nuage-cni folder

+- To load the CNI docker image on your slave nodes, copy the `nuage-cni-docker-<image-version>.tar` file generated above to your slave nodes and do `docker load -i nuage-cni-docker-<image-version>.tar`